Helping travelers to Italy since 2008

 the entrance by a large wooden Pinocchio and inside by a

 life-sized toy of some kind - we've seen a gladiator, a horse and a very scary bear.
-Brilliantly coloured birds
+Brilliantly colored birds

 fly from the ceiling, puppets hang over the stairwell, and even in